figma/dev-mode-mcp-server-guide/README.md

 Includes Code Connect mappings in the response, so the generated code can reuse components from your connected codebase where possible.

-> As you use the Dev Mode MCP server, you may see a popup inside Figma asking you for feedback.
+> As you use the Figma MCP server, you may see a popup inside Figma asking you for feedback.
 To give us feedback, [please use this form](https://form.asana.com/?k=jMdFq_1SBUOyh8_k3q76QA&d=10497086658021).

 # MCP best practices